2005 California's 5th congressional district special election

 On March 8, 2005, a special election was held in the California's 5th congressional district to choose a U.S. Representative to replace Bob Matsui, who had died of pneumonia shortly after being re-elected in the 2004 elections.
 Matsui's wife, Doris, was quickly able to win support from the Democratic Party officials, and ended up winning over two-thirds of the vote in the special primary election, meaning a run-off would not be needed.
-As of 2021, this is the last time a widow succeeded their spouse in Congress.
+Until 2021, this would be the last time a widow succeeded their spouse in Congress.
 (Note: In 2020, Luke Letlow was elected to represent Louisiana but died before he could be sworn in.
 The special election to fill his vacant seat was won by his widow, Julia Letlow.)